lezzles11/Do-You-Remember-Project/README.md

 The purpose of this repository is to follow along with the current cohort's weekly assignment - to be explicit about the steps in creating a fullstack web application, and to model the potential difficulties one could run into.

+## End Goal

+ Now "success" is a relative term and may vary from person to person.

+I determined that a "successful" application to mean the following:

+- I would have become a more competent software engineer.
+  - Good coding practices: comments
+  - Setting sprints
+  - Debug well
+  - Really understand the fullstack web application process
+- It would have to be engaging, interesting, and meaningful for at least 1 person.

 ### How to run this package

 ```